Nick Vujicic

-Nicholas James Vujicic (/ˈvuːɪtʃɪtʃ/ VOO-itch-itch; born 4 December 1982) is an Australian-American Christian evangelist and motivational speaker of Serbian descent.
+Nicholas James Vujicic (/ˈvuːɪtʃɪtʃ/ VOO-itch-itch; born 4 December 1982), known as Nick Vujicic, is an Australian and American evangelist and motivational speaker.
 Vujicic has tetra-amelia syndrome, a condition characterised by the absence of arms and legs.

 Early life

 Vujicic was born in Melbourne, Australia, in 1982 to Dušanka and Borislav Vujičić, Serbian immigrants from Yugoslavia.
 He was raised Serbian Orthodox in his earliest years, but the family later converted to Protestantism.
 Vujicic's father is a pastor in the Apostolic Christian Church.
 Vujicic was born with tetra-amelia syndrome, a rare disability characterised by the absence of arms and legs.

 According to Vujicic's autobiography, his mother refused to see him or hold him immediately after his birth; instead, she and her husband left the hospital.
 He was bullied at school because of his medical condition.
-At one point, Vujicic attempted to commit suicide by drowning himself in a bathtub, but he was saved.
+At one point, Vujicic attempted suicide by drowning himself in a bathtub, but he was saved.
 While Vujicic's parents initially struggled with grief and confusion about his condition, they "raised him to look at the bright side of life".

-Although Vujicic has no arms at all, he can't be called legless: he has one partial foot with two toes which originally were fused.
+Although Vujicic has no arms at all, he cannot be called legless: he has one partial foot with two toes which originally were fused.
 An operation was performed to separate the toes so that he can use them as fingers.
 Vujicic refers to this foot as his "chicken drumstick".
 This foot became his "universal limb": he uses it to walk, jump, write, type, swim, surf and skateboard.

 When Vujicic was 17 years old, he started giving inspirational talks at school and church-sponsored events.

 Vujicic graduated from Griffith University at the age of 21 with a Bachelor of Commerce degree, with a double major in accountancy and financial planning.

 Ministry of Nick

-Vujicic is a Christian and an evangelist.
-He travels and speaks about his testimony of faith in Jesus Christ.
+Vujicic travels and speaks about his testimony of faith in Jesus Christ.
 His ministry is known as Life Without Limbs.
 As of 2008, the ministry was based in southern California.

-Vujicic appeared on the ABC television show 20/20 in 2008.
+Vujicic appeared on the American news programme 20/20 in 2008.

 Vujicic starred in the short film The Butterfly Circus (2009).
 At the 2010 Method Fest Independent Film Festival, he was awarded Best Actor in a Short Film for his starring performance.

 Vujicic's first book, Life Without Limits: Inspiration for a Ridiculously Good Life, was published by Random House in 2010 and has been translated into 30 languages.

 Vujicic is opposed to abortion.
 In 2021, he co-founded ProLife Bank.

 In 2022, Vujicic launched a new ministry initiative called "Champions for the Brokenhearted".
 The goal of the project is to "support particular disaffected groups in need".